REFUSR/REFUSR/DOC/milestone_reports/milestone_4.md

 4. The hash is used to seed a random number generator.
 5. The random number generator is used to seed a bit vector with fixed dimension
 6. This fixed dimension, bi-vector is a superposition of the original vector and forms the _function fingerprint_

+The reader may consult see [@Kanerva2009HyperdimensionalComputingIntroduction] for further details.

 # Next Steps